 The whole idea of technology is to make life simpler.
 In this article, we described Natural Language Processing applications that could be implemented using AI and Machine Learning techniques.
-As we showed, there is a lot of NLP based applications that do sentiment analysis, text summarization, named entity recognition and optical character recognition.
-Those application can solve real business problems and cover business needs.
-However implementing such solutions without experience and specific knowledge could be very challenging.
-You could waste your time and resources on the project that could result in what you did not expect.
-Team of experienced NLP engineers could help you with challenges and deliver solution you want.
-Ping us a message if you have a need in NLP application development.
+As we showed, there is a lot of NLP applications that do sentiment analysis, text summarization, named entity recognition and optical character recognition.
+Those applications can solve real problems and cover business intelligence for small and medium business needs.

 However, implementing such solutions without experience and specific knowledge could be very challenging.
 You could waste your time and resources on the project that could result in what you did not expect.
 Team of experienced NLP engineers could help you with challenges and deliver the solution you want.
 Ping us a message if you have a need for NLP application development.